 Location and Fees

-The cost of the eight-month program is $1795.
-(Plane fares, meals, and accommodations are up to participants.)
+The cost of the six-month program is $1950.
+(Plane fares, and meals and accommodations for the second weekend, are up to participants.)
 For those who can't afford to pay the full cost in advance, an installment plan may be arranged.
 Weekend intensives will be held in Tucson, Arizona.

 If you would like to schedule a free phone conversation to ask questions about the School, or to register for the program, please feel free to email us at firstname.lastname@example.org or call 415-451-7133.